Sijia-Chai/Team-39/README.md

 1. 2 APIs (Google Map and OpenWeather)
 2. Integrate a database (SQLite)
 3. Use 3rd party auth (Google)
-4. De-coupled front-end and back-end (js and Flask app.py)
+4. De-coupled front-end and back-end